 Astronomers have observed the fleeting appearance of a bubble of gas circulating at ‘mind-boggling’ speeds around the black hole at the center of our galaxy, the Milky Way, according to a study.
 The duration of the phenomenon did not exceed a few hours.

-The detection of this bubble could provide information on the behavior of black holes, says the study published Thursday.
+The detection of this bubble might provide information on the behavior of black holes, says the study published Thursday.
 These astronomical objects are all the more mysterious because they are literally invisible, their gravitational force being such that even light cannot escape.

-Sagittarius A*, the supermassive black hole lurking in the heart of the Milky Way, is about 27,000 light-years from Earth.
+Sagittarius A*, the supermassive black hole lurking in the heart of the Milky Way, is regarding 27,000 light-years from Earth.
 It was detected thanks to the movement of stars orbiting around it.
 The EHT collaboration, a worldwide network of radio telescopes, published last May the first image of the ring of matter surrounding the black hole before being absorbed into it.

 ALMA, one of these radio telescopes, located in Chile, has captured a “very surprising” signal in the observation data of Sagittarius A *, explained to AFP the astrophysicist Maciek Wielgus, of the German institute Max Planck.
 Minutes before ALMA collected this data, the Chandra Space Telescope detected a “huge emission” of X-rays from Sagittarius A*, he said.